 First things first, we like the silver / gray color of the Outlander L 450.
 We’re not sure why this color hasn’t been used before, but it looks good and the cast aluminum, centerless wheels provide a nice accent.
 The saddle feels very comfortable, not too big or too small, and everything is easy to reach.
 All switches are in their usual position with the lock in front of your knee on the left, and the derailleur on the right.

 Right in front of the handlebars is a very good digital display and you can browse through its features with a button.
 The only feature that we don’t care about is the position of the brake lever.
 It is turned too high above the bar so that we loosen the screw and turn it to a more comfortable and natural position.
 Rather than composite shelves, Can-Am went to the old school and used sturdy, steel racks with a durable powder-coat finish.

 It doesn’t matter to us.
 The shelf has many fastening options, and in the center of the rear shelf is a nice-sized closed storage compartment.
 We love it so much!
 As expected, the shelves are also ready to accept Lin-Q Can-Am accessories.
 We slide the dial to green, watch the display light up, and turn the key.
 A few turns later, the engine starts, and we are on our way.

 Throughout the weekend, various riders spent over the L 450, and a lot of universal praise.
 The top things that all riders love are:

-It’s comfortable on my tushy.
-Those were the words of a female rider and everyone agreed.
+- It’s comfortable those were the words of a female rider and everyone agreed.

 - Power is very good and is on par with many larger-capacity engines.